Agency under bounded compute and information

 The thought experiment in the opening — give the demon complete information and unlimited compute and let it simulate the universe — articulates a weird bias in the literature that I had not found words for before.
 We ignore that the demon needs somewhere to put the simulation.

 Call this the substrate principle.
+I’m sure there is a better term of art for this.
+Landauer talked about this kind of thing, although thinking specifically of thermodynamic costs, which might be the right way to frame it, but this does not seem trivial to me.
 Any agent — including the one we use to motivate the unbounded-compute limit — is a physical system competing for the same resources as the world it models.
-Bounded-information, bounded compute is not one option of four; it is the only cell that exists.
+Bounded information, bounded compute is not one option of four; it is the only combination that obtains in the world.
 The other three are interesting idealisations — projections of bounded agents in which we let things grow to infinity.
-They are not realisable, and moreover it is not clear to me that we ever get close to any of them that they are even a good approximation.
+They are not realizable, and moreover it is not clear to me that we ever get close enough to any of them that they are even a good approximation.

-The bias in the embedded agency and broader agent foundations literature is what I like to call a Cantor trap: treating an unrealisable combination of compute or data as a place where one can stand and reason, and then “approximating down” from it.
+The bias in the embedded agency and broader agent foundations literature is what I like to call a Cantor trap: treating an unrealizable combination of compute or data as a place where one can stand and reason, and then “approximating down” from it.
 The trap looks like progress because Cantorian objects — countably-infinite hypothesis classes, ω-limits, transfinite hierarchies of agents — are mathematically clean and aesthetically seductive (Hilbert’s paradise from which no one shall expel us!).
-In practice the infinite limit seems to be a vanishing point.
-The diagonalisation puzzles flagged in bounded inductive rationality — Löb, 5-and-10, spurious counterfactuals — are symptoms of the same trap: what happens when one tries to make an agent’s reasoning span its own infinite compute.
-It is worth being aware of the dangers of this trap.
-Infinities are cool, ngl, but we need to know how informative they are about finite agents before we use ‘em.
+In practice, the infinite limit seems to me more like a vanishing point.
+The diagonalization puzzles flagged in bounded inductive rationality — Löb, 5-and-10, spurious counterfactuals — are indicators of the same trap: this is what happens when one tries to make an agent’s reasoning the topic of its reasoning.
+Infra-Bayesianism seems to escape some of the diagonalization weirdness by introducing a new type of imprecision — although it still needs unbounded compute, which is still impractical.
+Infinities are cool, ngl, but we need to know how informative they are about finite agents before we use ’em.

 Solé et al. (2024) line up adjacent constraints from the biology side — what living systems can and cannot be, given their thermodynamic and informational budgets.
 Useful as a sanity check that the substrate principle shows up empirically in the systems we already call agents.